Functional Specifications

 POST /api/v2/auth/loginwith invalid credentials returns 401. - AC-8.5.3: All

-/api/v2/tasks/*endpoints require a valid Bearer token; missing/invalid tokens are rejected by the security layer. - AC-8.5.4: A token is valid for exactly 3600 seconds from issue time.
+/api/v2/tasks/*endpoints require a valid Bearer token; missing or invalid tokens are rejected by the security layer. - AC-8.5.4: A token is valid for exactly 3600 seconds from issue time.

 - AC-8.5.5: